 How to Dry Your Clothing

 Drying clothes is an easier task in an apartment since there are no plumbing hookups to worry about.
 There are two options here: a compact electric dryer running on conventional 120-volt power, and line-drying by hanging up the clothes.
-Conventional stationary dryers are really not an option, since electric models run on 240-volt power, while gas models require a natural gas hookup.
+Conventional stationary dryers are really not an option, since standard electric models run on 240-volt power, while gas models require a natural gas hookup.
 Neither hookup is present in most apartments.

-Mini dryers in the 2.6 cubic feet. to 3.6 cubic feet capacity range are available that plug into conventional 120-volt outlets.
+Mini dryers in the range of 2.6 to 3.6 cubic feet are available, which plug into conventional 120-volt outlets.
 These dryers do need to vent the hot, moist air, however, so they must be located near a window.
 You should not vent the dryer directly into your apartment since to do so adds a great deal of humidity to the air.

 On the downside, compact dryers draw less power than a stationary dryer and therefore require more drying time.
 Venting through a window means keeping the window partially open, which can a problem during cold winter months.

 A special type of non-venting dryer is also available.
 Using heat pump technology, it recycles expelled hot air to use in the dryer again, rather than wasting it.
 However, non-venting dryers are quite expensive—three or four times the cost of venting dryers.

 Line-drying indoors.
-Many apartment dwellers who have their own washers avoid purchasing a dryer because of the venting problem, instead opting to line dry indoors.
+Many apartment dwellers who have their own washers avoid purchasing a dryer because of the venting problem, instead opting to line-dry their clothes indoors.
 Indoor line-drying is entirely feasible on a small scale and is made simpler when you begin with a portable drying rack.
 Because of drips, remember to place the rack on waterproof flooring (most bathroom floors and some kitchen floors will be waterproof).
 A modest amount of clothing, thoroughly spun out by the washer and strategically placed on a drying rack, can dry overnight in a warm apartment.